Qbizinc/qbiz-wiki/Architecture-Evaluations/Data-Architecture-Cost-Application-Optimization-Process.md

       - Looking closer, it is determined that this is being caused by one service making alot of data transfer requests, often times for data that has already been requested
       - The application gets rearchitected to make less calls for the redundant data (perhaps leveraging a cache) and reduce networking costs
     - The application currently runs on custom VMs (custom CPU/RAM specifications) but does not fully utilize the resources on them
-      - Running on "standard" VMs (predefined ratios of CPU to RAM) is cheaper; an analysis shows that the application can be moved to standard VMs with minimal performance impact, achieveing cost optimization in the process
+      - Running on "standard" VMs (predefined ratios of CPU to RAM) is cheaper; an analysis shows that the application can be moved to standard VMs with minimal performance impact, achieving cost optimization in the process